 MITIGATION MEASURE Implementation Timing Responsible Agency or Party HAZARDS AND HAZARDOUS MATERIALS MM HAZ-3.
-Identify and Verify Locations of Utility Infrastructure Prior to construction, the RTC and CFL shall determine the presence and exact location of any underground utility lines that corres pond to the trail alignment or could be affected by trailor parking lot construction.
-In addition, the presence of any above-ground utility lines in close proximity to the trailalignment and parking lot shall be determined.
+Identify and Verify Locations of Utility Infrastructure Prior to construction, the RTC and CFL shall determine the presence and exact location of any underground utility lines that correspond to the trail alignment or could be affected by trail or parking lot construction.
+In addition, the presence of any above-ground utility lines in close proximity to the trail alignment and parking lot shall be determined.
 If any utility lines are found to be in proximity to the Proposed Project, the RTC shall contact the utility line operator about any regulations for grading and construction activities near the lines.
 Information concerning the size, color, and location of existing utilities must be confirmed before construction activities begin.
 The construction contract specifications shall require that the contractor provide updates on planned excavation for the upcoming week and identify when construction will occur near a high-priority utility.
 On days when this work will occur, construction managers shall attend tailgate meetings with contractor staff to review all measures - those identified in the Mitigation Monitoring and Reporting Program and in the construction specifications - regarding these excavations.
 The contractor's designated health and safety officer shall specify a safe distance to work near high-pressure gas lines.
-Exca vation closer to the pipeline shall not be a uthorized until the designated health and safety officer confirms and documents the following in the construction records: The line was a propriately located in the field by the utility owner using as-built drawings and a pipeline-locating device The designated health and safety officer shall provide written confirmation to the RTC that the line has been adequately located and can be feasibly avoided, and excavation shall not start until this confirmation has been received by the RTC.
-If utility relocation is required, the RTC shall coordinate with all a ppropriate utility providers and local agencies to integrate Prior to construction RTC and CFL MM HAZ-4(a).
-Conduct Soil Sampling and Implement Necessary Remediation Based on further coordination with Environmental Health Division (EHS), if determined necessary, the RTC shall prepare and submit Work Plan(s) for a Supplemental Soils Investigation to County of Santa Cruz Environmental Health.
-Following notification that County of Santa Cruz Environmental Health has received, reviewed, and accepted these Work Plan(s), the RTC shall conduct a Supplemental Soils Investigation, which shall indude soil sampling at selected locations within the limits of the Project corridor under the supervision of a professional geologist or professional civil engineer to identify the concentrations of anticipated contaminants which may include: pesticides, herbicides, TPHs, heavy metals, PAHs, and other reasonably anticipated contaminants of concern.
-The RTC shall coordinate with County of Santa Cruz to develop and implement a program to remediate or manage known contaminated soil during construction.
-If necessary, a ny a dditional information gathered from the Supplemental Soil Investigation shall be used to identify locations along the corri dor that may require remedial action in order to prevent exposure of construction workers, maintenance personnel, and trail users to these contaminants.
-The environmental data Prior to and during construction RTC and CFL 1 0
+Excavation closer to the pipeline shall not be a uthorized until the designated health and safety officer confirms and documents the following in the construction records: The line was a propriately located in the field by the utility owner using as-built drawings and a pipeline-locating device.
+The location was verified by hand by the construction contractor.
+The designated health and safety officer shall provide written confirmation to the RTC that the line has been a dequately located and can be feasibly avoided, and excavation shall not start until this confirmation has been received by the RTC.
+If utility relocation is required, the RTC shall coordinate with all a ppropria Prior to construction RTC and CFL MM HAZ-4(a).
+Conduct Soil Sampling and Implement Necessary Remediation Based on further coordination with Environmental Health Division (EHS), if determined necessary, the RTCs hall prepare and submit Work Plan(s) for a Supplemental Soils Investigation to County of Santa Cruz Environmental Health.
+Following notification that County of Santa Cruz Environmental Health has received, reviewed, and accepted these Work Plan(s), the RTCs hall conduct a Supplemental Soils Investigation, which shall indude soilsampling at selected locations within the limits of the Project corridor under the supervision of a professional geologist or professional civil engineer to identify the concentrations of anticipated contaminants which may include: pesticides, herbicides, TPHs, heavy metals, PAHs, and other reasonably anticipated contaminants of concern.
+The RTCs hall coordinate with County of Santa Cruz to develop and implement a program to remediate or manage known contaminated soil during construction.
+If necessary, any additional information gathered from the Supplemental Soil Investigation shall be used to identify locations along the corridor that may require remedial action in order to prevent exposure of construction workers, maintenance personnel, and trail users to these contaminants.
+The environmental data Prior to and during construction RTC and CFL